ReevesA1/ansible-bootstrap/README.md

 ### Parallels Ubuntu
 - First BEFORE RUNNING THE SCRIPT
+  - CHANGE KEY BINDINGS
+    - Top Bar --> Device --> Keyboard --> customize --> click on Ubuntu in left pane
+      - at the bottom hit the + button and straight up add from mac single "command button" and to Linux single "control button"
   - Make "my_normal_user" Account
 	- as the parallel user create a new Admin User with the GUI then log out and log back in as that "new_normal_user"
     	- also enable log in automaticaly
-	- Now To Change complex password to simple go to `sudo gedit /etc/pam.d/common-password` and overwrite the  bottom section with the code below.
-Once changed use the `passwd` command to change to my normal password.
+	-  Change complex password to simple
+      	-  go to `sudo gedit /etc/pam.d/common-password` and overwrite the  bottom section with the code below.
+      	-  Once changed use the `passwd` command to change to my normal password.
 	- Update with `sudo apt update && sudo apt upgrade` it will ask to overwrite "pam password file" choose no
-  - CHANGE KEY BINDINGS
-    - Top Bar --> Device --> Keyboard --> customize --> click on Ubuntu in left pane
-      - at the bottom hit the + button and straight up add from mac single "command button" and to Linux single "control button"
+	- delete old parallel User from GUI

 	``` # here are the per-package modules (the "Primary" block)
 	   	password	[success=1 default=ignore]	pam_unix.so minlen=4 sha512